personium/ansible/3-server_unit/README.md

   # egrep -B 3 -A 3 'failed:|error' /root/ansible.log
 ```

   Check the Ansible log file, if it shows any error
+  If there is no error, please restart the constructed environment

 #### 4: Deployment testing on Bastion server